grifferz/ptrcheck-rs/README.md

 - I can imagine _someone_ wanting to specify a different resolver to use other than what they have in their `/etc/resolv.conf`, but it's not a need I have personally.
+- `ptrcheck` currently only checks that there is _some_ `PTR` content.
+Some might like an optional stricter check that requires that a successful chain of `hostname1` → `IP` → `hostname2` → `IP` exist where `hostname1` and `hostname2` may or may not be the same thing, i.e. that at least one forward and reverse mapping is in agreement.

 ## Disclaimer